Dimercel/listopia/README.md

 #### elem-indices `(item list)`

-The elem-indices function extends elem-index, by returning the indices of all elements equal to the query element, in ascending order.
+The `elem-indices` function extends `elem-index`, by returning the indices of all elements equal to the query element, in ascending order.

 ```common-lisp
 (elem-indices 42 '(1 42 3 42)) ;; => '(1 3)